 Indicator (e).
 Random staff interviewed confirmed that third-party grievances are possible.
 Staff acknowledged that complaints and/or grievances might be filed by the resident's family members, attorneys, community agencies, or other professionals working with the client.
-Interviews with residents and staff confirmed no formal policy prohibits a resident from filing a grievance on behalf of another resident or assisting a fellow resident in the preparation of a grievance.
-Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) (page 15) also covers the requirements of this indicator.
-According to this policy, the alleged victim in a third-party grievance has a right to decline the grievance to be processed.
+Interviews with residents and staff confirmed that no formal policy prohibits a resident from filing a grievance on behalf of another resident or assisting a fellow resident in preparing a grievance.
+Policy 900.00, Staff and Resident Sexual Abuse and Sexual Harassment (PREA) (page 15), also addresses the requirements of this indicator.
+According to this policy, the alleged victim in a third-party grievance has the right to decline the processing of the grievance.
 The PREA Coordinator confirms there were no grievances filed related to any sexual misconduct or retaliation for prior reporting.

 Indicator (f).
 As shown in indicator a), Policy 900.00 defines the conditions for emergency grievances related to sexual assault or sexual harassment cases.
-The policy addresses time frames in which emergency grievances must be responded to, including an initial response within 48 hours and a final resolution within five days.
+The policy outlines the time frames for responding to emergency grievances, including an initial response within 48 hours and a final resolution within five days.
 A policy also covers the requirements of determining if the imminent or substantial risk of sexual abuse exists for the client.
-The resident handbook also outlines the emergency grievance procedures "procedures for the filing of an emergency grievance alleging that a resident is subject to a substantial risk of imminent sexual abuse or sexual harassment.
-After receiving an emergency grievance alleging a resident is subject to a substantial risk of imminent sexual abuse or sexual harassment, Neil J. Houston House House shall immediately forward the grievance (or any portion thereof that alleges the substantial risk of imminent sexual abuse or sexual harassment) to a level of review at which immediate corrective action may be taken, shall provide an initial response within 48 hours, and shall issue a final agency decision within 5 calendar days.
-The initial response and final decision shall document Neil J. Houston House House's determination whether the resident is in substantial risk of imminent sexual abuse or sexual harassment and the action taken in response to the emergency grievance."
+The resident handbook also outlines the emergency grievance procedures, "procedures for the filing of an emergency grievance alleging that a resident is subject to a substantial risk of imminent sexual abuse or sexual harassment.
+After receiving an emergency grievance alleging a resident is subject to a substantial risk of imminent sexual abuse or sexual harassment, Coolidge House shall immediately forward the grievance (or any portion thereof that alleges the substantial risk of imminent sexual abuse or sexual harassment) to a level of review at which immediate corrective action may be taken, shall provide an initial response within 48 hours, and shall issue a final agency decision within five calendar days.
+The initial response and final decision shall document Coolidge House's determination whether the resident is in substantial risk of imminent sexual abuse or sexual harassment and the action taken in response to the emergency grievance."
 Interviews with staff confirmed they understood how to protect residents who allege a concern about imminent danger related to any form of physical or sexual abuse or harassment.
-The staff stated that they would protect the residents, keep them separated from the parties they're having difficulty with, and immediately report the concern to a supervisor who will come and investigate the situation to see if a resolution can be worked out.
-As noted previously, the Neil J. Houston House Reentry Program is a community program, and if there is believed to be any aggression, the individual will be removed.
+The staff stated that they would protect the residents and keep them separated from the individuals with whom they were having difficulty.
+They would also immediately report the concern to a supervisor who to investigate the situation to see if a resolution could be worked out.
+As noted previously, the Coolidge House Reentry Program is a community-based program, and if aggression is suspected, the individual will be removed.

 Indicator (g).
 Language in policy 900.00 states that residents who file a grievance can only be disciplined if, after an investigation, it is determined that the grievance was filed in bad faith.
 It says, "The program may discipline a resident for filing a grievance related to alleged sexual abuse only where the program demonstrates that the resident filed the grievance in bad faith."
-Neil J. Houston House Reentry Center has not had any cases in which a PREA grievance was purposefully filed in bad faith.
+Coolidge House Reentry Center has not had any cases in which a PREA grievance was purposefully filed in bad faith.
 As a result, there is no disciplinary process to review.
 Interviews with program residents confirmed they understood the only way they could get in trouble for filing a PREA grievance is if they were found to have purposefully lied about the situation through an investigation.